SUCCESS-MURI/success_apc_blur_detection/README.md

 - download [synthetic train set](https://drive.google.com/file/d/1QUygL2nalHldcJMwFJPfPFWokMoIbI9L/view?usp=sharing)(337MB) and [synthetic test set](https://drive.google.com/file/d/1-lV3CS_6rI_by6StkGQYsdn0SeOxwepu/view?usp=sharing)(11.5MB) from google drive
 - Note that sharp pixels, motion-blurred pixels, and defocus-blurred pixels in GT blur maps are labeled as 0, 100, and 200, respectively, in the [0,255] range.

+## Sample output
+in the folder sample_blur_output there are 3 folders:

+gt_images - rgb ground truth images for blur detection (pink-brightness, red - darkness, green - focus, blue - motion)

+output_images - rgb images for that were outputed by blur detection (pink-brightness, red - darkness, green - focus, blue - motion)

+raw_npy_output - softmax blur output (size (256,256,5)) the indexs indicate the following: 0: no blur 1: motion blur 2: focus blur 3: darkness blur 4: brightness blur

 ## License ##
+NEED to Update for MURI/CMU

 This software is being made available under the terms in the [LICENSE](LICENSE) file.
 Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

-## About Coupe Project ##
-Project ‘COUPE’ aims to develop software that evaluates and improves the quality of images and videos based on big visual data.
-To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using it.
-In addition,ersonalization technology through userreference analysis is under study.

-Please checkout out other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.